 What is Burning Man?
 All you need to know about the festival and floods

-About 70,000 people remain stuck in mud as rare desert rain poured down in parts of the US’s northwestern state of Nevada.
+Tens of thousands of partygoers are stuck in mud as rare desert rain inundated parts of the western US state of Nevada.

-An unusual late-summer storm turned a weeklong counterculture fest into a sloppy mess with about 70,000 partygoers still stuck in deep mud as water and food supplies dwindle, with no working toilets in the northern Nevada desert.
+An unusual late-summer storm has turned a weeklong, counterculture festival in the western United States into a sloppy mess.

+About 70,000 Burning Man partygoers got stuck in deep mud in the northern Nevada desert amid dwindling water and food supplies.

 Here is what to know: